Uncovering the Folding Landscape of RNA Secondary Structure with Deep Graph Embeddings: Empirical validation

-For our comparisons to traditional graph autoencoder formulations, we compare against the GAE and GVAE from \cite{kipf2016variational}.
+In this section we validate the GSAE and SIN models empirically using toy and RNA datasets, via rigorous comparisons to other models on the criteria of faithfullness, metaproperty smoothness and invertibility. set up in Section \ref{sec:setup}.
+We compare GSAE against traditional graph autoencoders, the GAE and GVAE from \cite{kipf2016variational}.
 Though more complex graph autoencoders have been developed for domain-specific applications (e.g. small molecules from chemistry), we focus on a more general sense of graph embeddings which do not rely on existing node features but rather only utilize graph structure and an associated meta-property.

 To make set-up as similar to GSAE as possible, we again begin with featureless graphs $G$ on which we place diracs as the initial node signal.
 The GAE and GVAE both use this initial signal to create meaningful node features using graph convolutional (GCN) layers from \cite{kipf2016semi}.
-In this work we use 2 GCN layers with RELU activation functions for both GAE and GVAE.We then attain a graph-wise representation using the same pooling as GSAE, which uses the first 4 statistical moments across the node dimension.
+In this work we use 2 GCN layers with RELU activation functions for both GAE and GVAE.
+We then attain a graph-wise representation using the same pooling as GSAE, which uses the first 4 statistical moments across the node dimension.
 The resulting vector is then passed through two fully-connected layers to produce the final latent representation which is used for evaluations.
 We train these models using a binary-cross entropy loss for 15000 iterations with batch size set to 100.
 As with GSAE, we use PyTorch's Adam optimizer with a learning rate of 0.0001.